veewee/xml/docs/dom.md

 #### xml_string_loader

-Loads an XML document from a string.
+Loads a XML document from a string.

 ```php
 use VeeWee\Xml\Dom\Document;